sparkflows/sparkflows-docs/docs/authentication/oauth.rst

 Create Users in Fire
 --------------------

-Create the user in Fire under Administration/Users.
+First create the user in Fire under Administration/Users.

+Log into Fire with the ``admin`` user in order to be able to create the New Users.

 Configuring OAuth